canscaw28/dotfiles/README.md

 # dotfiles
 Note to any lurkers: this repo is incredibly outdated.
 I now use MS word as my primary IDE.
-No judgemnet please.
+No judgement please.

 Goals:
 1) update vimrc